 This guide refers to the career average scheme as ‘the 2014 Scheme’ and the final salary pension scheme as ‘the 2008 Scheme’.

-Employees who were active members of the 2008 Scheme on 31 March 2014 automatically became active members of the 2014 Scheme on 1 April 2014 (if they were still employed).
-Scheme membership up to 31 March 2014 was protected as final salary membership and Further protections were put in place for members who were within 10 years of the 2008 Scheme N P A (normally age 65) on 1 April 2012, when the reforms were agreed.
+Scheme membership up to 31 March 2014 is protected as final salary membership.
+Further protections were put in place for members who were within 10 years of the 2008 Scheme N P A (normally age 65) on 1 April 2012, when the reforms were agreed.

 Important: The examples in this guide are provided for illustration only and do not override any regulatory or statutory requirements.